metadatacenter-attic/phs-gdc/README.md

 ### The data

 The Google-provided [Data Commons repository](https://datacommons.org/) provides access to numerous public data sets that can be applied to research in many domains.
-The Data Commons Graph aggregates data from many different data sources into a single database so that it can be accessed in a consistent way.
+The Data Commons Graph aggregates data from many different data sources into a single database, so that it can be accessed in a consistent way.
 This data is browseable by [place](https://datacommons.org/place/) or [entity](https://datacommons.org/browser/), and publicly accessible via APIs, with numerous [python libraries](http://docs.datacommons.org/api/) and Python workbook examples](http://docs.datacommons.org/tutorials).